WorkOfArtiz/AnalyzePDF/Readme.md

 AnalyzePDF.py
 =============

 Analyzes PDF files by looking at their characteristics in order to add some intelligence into the determination of them being malicious or benign.

 Requirements
 ------------
-	* pdfid
+	* pdfid, to be downloaded [here](https://blog.didierstevens.com/programs/pdf-tools/)
 	* pdfinfo
 	* yara

 Usage
 -----
 	$ AnalyzePDF.py [-h] [-m MOVE] [-y YARARULES] Path